-Please allow adequate time to process lists.
+Putting materials on reserve in the Swain Library: Please allow adequate time to process lists.
 While some items may already be in the library, others may need to be recalled or purchased.
 Our new online version of the reserve request form gives the instructors a way to create and edit the reserve list themselves as well as the choice of delegating this task to other persons.

 Before each quarter, an e-mail is sent to faculty as a reminder when the reserves requests should be submitted.
 The e-mail also includes an attachment with more detailed instructions for the online form.